Optimal Debiased Inference on Privatized Data via Indirect Estimation and Parametric Bootstrap: Background and motivation

-With the consistent PB estimators, it is straightforward to build CIs and HTs that are asymptotically consistent.
-For PB CIs, we cite the existing result \citep[Lemma 23.3]{van2000asymptotic} in Lemma \ref{lem:CI_consist}, and for PB HTs, we formally prove this in Lemma \ref{lem:HT_consist} as we could not find a prior reference.
+With the consistent PB estimators, it is straightforward to build confidence sets and HTs that are asymptotically consistent.
+In Lemma \ref{lem:CI_HT_consist}, for PB confidence sets, we generalize the existing result \citep[Lemma 23.3]{van2000asymptotic} on PB CIs to the multivariate scenario, and for PB HTs, we formally prove it as well, since we could not find a prior reference.